-A site assessment shall be conducted to (1) identify the basic opportunities and constraints for successful restoration and (2) establish existing or baseline conditions prior to initiation of restoration activities.
+A site assessment shall be conducted by qualified individuals to (1) identify the basic opportunities and constraints for successful restoration and (2) establish existing or baseline conditions prior to initiation of restoration activities.
 The latter will allow for a comparison of pre- and post-restoration conditions and thus, a measure of the overall success of the restoration effort.
 The assessment of baseline conditions may assist in establishing realistic success criteria.
+It is anticipated that the term "qualified individuals" will consist of one or more of the following, depending on project-specific needs: biologist/ecologist; cultural resource specialist; and hydrologist.

 In many cases, existing data will be available for use in completing all or a portion of this assessment.
-It is anticipated that the site assessment will utilize a combination of existing data and surveys, including (but not limited to) technical reports, plant and animal surveys, vegetation and species mapping, field sampling, aerial photography, photos of existing conditions, and historic records.
+It is anticipated that the site assessment will utilize a combination of existing data and surveys, including (but not limited to) technical reports, plant and animal surveys, vegetation and species mapping, field sampling, aerial photography, photos of existing conditions, land use maps, USEPA 303(d) listings, and historic records.
 At a minimum, the site assessment shall document: